proxygear/rails_pure_front/README.md

 `vendor/assets/bower_components` path is already references for the JS and CSS pipeline.

+### JS Helpers

+If you check `src/template_path.js.erb`, you'll get that I create a javascript function `getTplPath`.

+  getTplPath('demo/index')
+  -> "/tpls/demo/index" // from the web
+  -> "/src/demo/index" // inside our project

+It's a small helper to help referencing template path.

 ## About changes from a base rails app

 ### Removed frameworks